Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces

 \end{prop}

-The key point is that the implied constant is independent of $\phi$, so that $\mu$ satisfies the same inequality.
+The key point is that the implied constant is independent of $\phi$, so that the limiting measure $\mu$ satisfies the same inequality.

 This result is essentially contained in \cite{SilbermanVenkatesh:AQUE_Ent} (on some level already in \cite{LindenstraussBourgain:SL2_Ent}) except that \cite{SilbermanVenkatesh:AQUE_Ent} assumes that $G$ is $\R$-split, which is the not the case for $\SL_2(\C)$.
-In fact all that is needed there is that the centralizer $T_v$ at some infinite place $G_v$ is a torus, and even weaker hypotheses suffices (which the author plan to addressed in future work).
+In fact all that is needed there is that the centralizer $T_v$ at some infinite place $G_v$ is a torus.